Midwife in the Tire Swing

 “You have a contrapuntal mind.
 Just like me, boy,” said Lucy.

 “The Army psychologists—they call it ‘fugue.’”
 These were the phantoms that filled Ian Emory’s fever dreams of alcohol and amphetamine, that everyone was gone and he was left alone.
 He should go home.
 Faith Philomena drew him like a secondary presence, a passive spider, waiting.
 He did not expect help from his mother.
 “Multiple personalities, like.”
-He raised an eyebrow and rattled the bag.
+He raised an eyebrow and rattled a cellophane bag.

 “Your father is dead.
 Nobody noticed.
 Philomena called the police; they took the body.
 And I’ll take a pass on the Cheetos.”

-Lucy detached a cotton mop head and draped it over his head.
+Lucy detached a cotton mop and draped it over his head.
 A pleated paper air filter became an eighteenth century pastoral collar; Lucy and his grandson were playing Pilgrim.
 His eyes huge, Lucy thundered from the pulpit, his cotton hair a silver mane.
 That and a broadcloth box-backed coat bespoke flagellation, public confession, the pillory.
 “Oh that’s right—you smug, self-satisfied child, snarfing down the bounty of the earth, grinding the faces of the poor.
 The sweat of other brows makes you sleek and glossy.”

 Ian raised his eyes to the hayloft, distancing himself from any chance glossiness.